 The Bible lights the way.
-Things that happened in the centuries and millennia past to God's people are accurately recorded for our benefit.
-An inspired commentary is included.
+Things that happened to God's people in centuries and millennia past are accurately recorded for our benefit.
+An inspired commentary is given.
 Its stories are true, and more, insight-giving.
 With the history we are shown also God's view of a matter, and given specific guidance for the moral way forward.
 We are not alone in the dark, but we have a Guide by our side and we can see the way forward.
 We are people of hope because we know where we are and where we are going.

 The Scriptures are the infallible revelation of God's will, the standard of character, the test of experience, the authoritative revealer of doctrines, the trustworthy record of God's acts in history.
 They tell us how and why God made humans.
 With all that they are our source of understanding about Jesus who suffered and bled and died to save us.
 From what?
 The Bible tells us.
 We would not have known what sin was but in the Bible God tells us.
 And we would not have known what right was but in the Bible God tells us.

 The Bible is indispensible because without it we know none of these things.
-So, at the beginning, Adventists are people of hope because we are a Bible people.
+And so, at the beginning, Adventists are people of hope because we are a Bible people.
 We only know something about Jesus because we are a Bible people.

 Don't lay down your Bible.
-Don't trade in the plain reading of this word for theories by those who would strip away its insights turning out God's revelation to replace it with the dim twilight of human opinion.
+Don't trade in the plain reading of this word for theories by those who would strip away its insights and turn God's revelation and replace it with the dim twilight of human opinion.

 Our next presentation in this series will bring us to the letter "A."